marziamostafa/next.js-core-concept/README.md

 Content gets generated in built time and content just become viusible when we hit on the deloyed url

+HTML and CSS are already created in the development phase and depployed in the server side. so if the user requests now , as the html and css are already cretaed , they will be sent as a response
+As js execution work is already done in the build phase , so we can get the fast response in this rendering.
+User end takes less processing so pages gets loaded faster.

 ## SSR( Server side rendering)
 The rendering happens after the user requests for the web page.